Dear St Martha’s Parents and Carers,

 My name is Monika Bil-O'Connor.
 I joined the Governing Body in September 2019 as a parent and link Health & Safety governor.
 In March 2022 I became the Chair of Governors.

 I currently work in the neighbouring Springwood High School as a Facilities Manager where I thoroughly enjoy the day-to-day challenges.

 I always believed that a good education from early years is the bedrock of future life.
 Being a governor is giving me the opportunity to help the school not only to provide excellent learning but also to make sure that all children achieve their full potential.

-Hayley Pink - Head Teacher
+Hayley Pink - Deputy Head

 I have been a governor at the school for 10 years.
 I have also taught at St Martha’s for the past 19 years as both a supply, part time and full time teacher through all classes from reception to year 6.
 I have 3 children, Harry, Lily and Joseph who previously attended St. Martha’s.

 I have been a teacher for 26 years.
-I was the deputy head at Ingoldisthorpe School before having my children and am now the Head Teacher as well as Designated Safeguarding Lead at St. Martha’s, which is a challenging but very enjoyable and rewarding role.
+I was the deputy head at Ingoldisthorpe School before having my children and am now the Deputy Head as well as Designated Safeguarding Lead at St. Martha’s, which is a challenging but very enjoyable and rewarding role.

-Jack Defty - Foundation Governor - PE
+Jack Defty - Foundation Governor - Sports Premium and PE Funding

 Hi my name is Jack, I have lived in kings Lynn all my life.
 I attended St Martha's myself as a child and I now currently have 3 children attending the school in reception and years 4&6.